Azeret/galIMF/README.md

 ### Main features

-A galaxy evolution model is developed (See Yan et al. 2019, submitted for a detailed description of the model) that can couple the IGIMF theory or any other variable IMF theory.
+A galaxy evolution model is developed (See [Yan et al. 2019](https://ui.adsabs.harvard.edu/abs/2019A%26A...629A..93Y/abstract) for a detailed description of the model) that can couple the IGIMF theory or any other variable IMF theory.

 The current code is designed for the monolithic collapse galaxy formation scenario, that particularly applies to the central regions of giant ellipticals, thus assumes no gas infall.